OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 DO NOT: Log generic error messages such as: ```csharp Log.Error("Error was thrown");``` rather log the stack trace, error message and user Id who caused the error.

-DO NOT: Log sesnsitive data such as user's passwords.
+DO NOT: Log sensitive data such as user's passwords.

 ### Logging